 According to my clinical experience and Traditional Chinese medicine principles the most common constitution types are as follows:

 i) Liver Qi Stagnation and Blood Stasis

-These individuals are prone to cancers such as breast, uterus, ovarian, liver, pancreas, and stomach cancer.
+These individuals are prone to stagnation in some organs, it can be part of symptoms of breast, uterus, ovarian, liver, pancreas, and stomach cancer.
 They tend to experience the following signs and symptoms: